Want to keep up to date with all our latest news and information? Enter your email below to be added to our mailing list.

 *Note for PVC Pipe Association webinars offering Professional Development Hours (PDHs): Continuing education requirements for professional engineering licenses may differ from state to state.
 The final authority to approve PDHs, courses and credits and other ways to earn credits rests with each state licensing board.
 Individuals are advised to contact their respective state licensing boards regarding their continuing education requirements for professional engineering licensure.

-Date: Wednesday, April 12, 2023 Time: 10:30 AM - 11:30 AM Central Standard Time PDHs: 1 Price: $99.00
+Date: Wednesday, October 8, 2025 Time: 10:30 AM - 11:30 AM Central Standard Time PDHs: 1 Price: $149.00

 Ideal for Designers, Reviewers, Regulators and Managers of Piping Systems

-PVC Pipe Association staff will review information on the use of PVC gravity sewer and water in deep-bury applications.
+PVC Pipe Association (PVCPA) staff will review information on the use of PVC gravity sewer and water pipe in deep-bury applications.
 This webinar will address a subject commonly misunderstood by design engineers: flexible pipe design as it pertains to deep-bury installations.
-Some engineers and utilities across the country have arbitrarily set depth-of-bury limits for PVC without a complete engineering and installation analysis.
-Staff will review flexible pipe design and important engineering considerations for deep-bury projects.
+Some engineers and utilities in the U.S. and Canada have arbitrarily set depth-of-bury limits for PVC without a complete engineering and installation analysis.
+PVCPA staff will review flexible pipe design and important engineering considerations for deep-bury projects.
 This presentation will explain how the pipe/soil structure provides the strength for PVC sewer and water pipe in buried applications.
-This one-hour webinar covers the following topics:
+Real-world data and modeling results from a new study titled, “PVC Pipe in Deep-Bury Applications,” will also be discussed.
+The research study used Finite Element Analysis (FEA) modeling and laser profiling of in-service PVC sewer pipes to assess PVC’s performance and reliability under deep-bury conditions.
+The one-hour webinar covers the following topics:

 To view the background information for this webinar, please review the following:

-Date: Wednesday, April 26, 2023 Time: 10:30 AM - 11:30 AM Central Standard Time PDHs: 1 Price: $99.00
+Date: Wednesday, October 22, 2025 Time: 10:30 AM - 11:30 AM Central Standard Time PDHs: 1 Price: $149.00

-Ideal for Water and Sewer Utilities, Engineering Consultants and Installers
+Ideal for Water Utilities and Engineering Consultants

-Date: Wednesday, May 10, 2023 Time: 10:30 AM - 11:00 AM Central Standard Time PDHs: 0.5 Price: $49.00
+Date: Wednesday, November 5, 2025 Time: 10:30 AM - 11:30 AM Central Standard Time PDHs: 1 Price: $149.00

 General